renaster/renaster/README.md

 feel free to int; especially if these are your interests!

-- Persona, NSO, Zeno, Cookie Run Kingdom -w-
+- Persona, NSO, Zeno, Cookie Run Kingdom, IDV -w-

 recommend me media, as I am always searching for new interests! <3